Tripuri people: Tripuri in Bangladesh

+They are the second largest ethnic group in Matiranga Upazila (18.68%) and Ramgarh Upazila (13.28%).

 Language

 The Tripuri people speak Kokborok (also known as Tipra), a Tibeto-Burman language.
 Tripuri is the official language of Tripura, India.
 There are estimated to be more than one million speakers of the dialects of Tripuri in Tripura, and additional speakers in Mizoram and Assam in India, as well as Sylhet and the Chittagong Hill Tracts in Bangladesh.
 It is also spoken in Feni.

-There are three main dialects of Tripuri, though the central dialect Debbarma (Puratan Tripur), is a dialect understood by everyone.
+There are three main dialects of Tripuri, though the central dialect of the royal family, DebBarma (Puratan Tripur), is a prestige dialect understood by everyone.
 It is the standard for teaching and literature.
 It is taught as the medium of instruction up to class fifth and as subject up to graduate level in Tripura.

-Historically, Tripuri was written in native Tripuri script known as Koloma, the earliest known writing in Tripuri dates from the 1st century AD, and was written in Koloma.
+Historically, Tripuri was written in native Tripuri script known as Koloma.
+The earliest known writing in Tripuri dates from the 1st century AD, and was written in Koloma.
 The script was replaced by an alphabet based on the Eastern Nagari script.
 Currently the revival of ancient Koloma script is in process.

 Some of the most notable Tripuri historical literary works, written by court scholars, include: